Climate Change Consensus Endures in Florida

 Seventh Wave of FAU’s Florida Climate Resilience Poll Tracks Evolution of Florida Public Opinion

-The survey was conducted in English from September 1-7, 2022.
-The sample consisted of 1,400 Floridians, 18 years of age and older, with a margin of error of +/- 2.62 percent.
-The data was collected using an online panel provided by GreatBlue Research.
-Responses for the entire sample were weighted to adjust for age, race, income, education and gender according to 2020 U.S. Bureau of the Census data.
-It is important to remember that subsets carry with them higher margins of error, as the sample size is reduced.
-For more information, survey results, and full cross-tabulations, visit www.ces.fau.edu/ces-bepi/ or contact Colin Polsky, Ph.D., at firstname.lastname@example.org.
+The survey was conducted in English and Spanish on March 14, 2023.
+The sample consisted of 1,400 Floridians, 18 years of age and older, with a survey margin of error of +/- 2.62 percentage points.
+The data were collected using an online panel provided by GreatBlue Research.
+Responses for the entire sample were weighted to adjust for age, race, income, education, and gender according to the 2020 U.S. Bureau of the Census American Community Surveys.
+It is important to remember that subsets carry higher margins of error.
+For more information, survey results, and full cross-tabulations, visit www.ces.fau.edu/ces-bepi/ or contact Colin Polsky, Ph.D., at email@example.com.

 Editor’s note: FAU’s Center for Environmental Studies manages and provides financial support for The Invading Sea.